 - 1. Ask students (SS) whether they feel they have made any new friends from being in the class?
 Ask them whether they have ever met each other outside the classroom.
 What do they do before / after the lesson or in the breaks?
 Tell them they are going to be talking about making friends and about planning events in the future.
 Display the lesson aims. - 2.
-Distribute handout and ask SS to read the statements in Activity 1a individually and decide whether or not they agree with the statements.
+Share handout via chatbox and ask SS to read the statements in Activity 1a individually and decide whether or not they agree with the statements.
 Before they do the activity, pre-teach 'to pop in' as it is mentioned in one of the comments.
 Draw students' attention to the language box, drill the examples and focus on form. - 3.
-Put students into groups of 3/4 preferably mixing nationalities to discuss their responses to the statements, Activity 1b. - 4.
-Conduct whole class feedback and during the post activity discussion talk about possible ways of making new friends.
+Put students into breakout room (BOR) groups of 3/4 preferably mixing nationalities to discuss their responses to the statements, Activity 1b.
+Open BORs. - 4.
+Close BORs and return to main room to conduct whole class feedback and during the post activity discussion talk about possible ways of making new friends.
 Explain that there are befriending organisations available or local community groups which some of them may be aware of and can share information.
 Also talk about the fact that in the UK, people rarely drop in on each other and it can take time to get to know British people.
 It may be reassuring to know that people are not necessarily unfriendly but can be reticent. - 5.
-Put SS into different groups of 3/4.
+Put SS into different BOR groups of 3/4.
 Tell them to look at the images and decide what the people in the pictures are doing, where they are doing it and who with, Activity 2.
 They should then discuss which of the activities they do and how often and who with.
 Prepare them for the activity by eliciting the questions they should ask each other and practising them e.g. 'How often do you xxx?'
 'Who do you xxx with?'
-Whilst they are doing the activity, monitor and help them with any difficulties they are having.
+Open BORs.
+Whilst they are doing the activity, visit the BORs to monitor and help them with any difficulties they are having.